 My Photography & Travel Guide to Ranthambore National Park, India

-In the early morning haze of Ranthambore, the ancient ramparts of a 10th-century fort rise from the jungle like a forgotten kingdom.
-Below, the forests stir—the cry of a peacock echoes, a spotted deer lifts its head, and somewhere in the shadows, the striped ghost of India prowls.
+In the early morning haze of Ranthambore, the ancient ramparts of a 10th century fort rise from the jungle like a forgotten kingdom.
+Below, the forest begins to stir.
+A peacock calls across the valley.
+A spotted deer freezes mid-step.
+And somewhere in the tall grass, the striped ghost of India moves with quiet authority.

-Located in eastern Rajasthan, Ranthambore is one of India’s most famous tiger reserves, drawing wildlife lovers and photographers from around the world.
-It's beloved not just for its tiger sightings, but for the surreal, almost cinematic backdrop of crumbling ruins, dramatic cliffs, and lily-covered lakes.
+Located in eastern Rajasthan, Ranthambore is one of India’s most celebrated tiger reserves, drawing wildlife lovers and photographers from around the world.
+It is beloved not only for its tiger sightings but also for its layered landscape.
+Ancient ruins sit beside watering holes.
+Langurs leap across temple stones.
+Marsh crocodiles rest in golden light.

-Whether you're a seasoned wildlife photographer or a traveler with a camera phone and curiosity, this Photography Guide to Ranthambore National Park is your go-to resource for planning, shooting, and experiencing this iconic Indian jungle.
+Whether you are a seasoned wildlife photographer carrying a super telephoto lens or a traveler with a camera phone and curiosity, this Photography Guide to Ranthambore National Park will give you the tools, timing strategies, and practical tips you need to plan, shoot, and fully experience this iconic Indian jungle.

 Where to Stay in Ranthambore